oscovida/oscovida/info.md

   `oscovida` in the `ipynb` subdirectory and `requirements.txt` and `apt.txt` as those are needed by binder to execute the notebooks.

-- By also commiting the `cachedir`, people don\'t need to re-fetch the data on the binder service (fetching of the German data set varies between 1s and 60 seconds).
+- By also committing the `cachedir`, people don\'t need to re-fetch the data on the binder service (fetching of the German data set varies between 1s and 60 seconds).
 The downside is that the data will grow stale over time.
   (At the moment, 25May 2020, we don't copy the cachedir into the binder directory.)